Asus TUF Laptops With AMD Ryzen Processors Launched at CES 2019

-Asus is showcasing its TUF range of laptops at CES this year.
+Asus at CES this year is showcasing its new TUF range of laptops.
 Though nothing seems to have changed on the outside, under the hood seems to be a different story.
 The 15.6-inch FX505DY and 17-inch FX705DY laptops are now powered by AMD's Ryzen 2 3550H APU and Radeon RX 560X discrete graphics, instead of Intel and Nvidia components that they boasted of last year.
 Asus had introduced the TUF gaming laptops last year, and the range was launched in India in November 2018.
+At CES 2019, Asus also unveiled new models in its ZenBook series, a new StudioBook S professional laptop, apart from new Chrome OS machines.

 Thanks to the new AMD chipsets, both laptops have full-HD FreeSync displays.
 The Asus TUF FX705DY display's refresh rates hits up to 60Hz, and Asus TUF FX505DY refresh rates go up to 120Hz.